Are You Prepared To Become An Expat?

 Make sure you have a valid travel insurance policy.
 As an expat, we recommend that you purchase a supplemental travel insurance policy that will cover you up to 365 consecutive days and one that you can easily renew while living abroad.
 A good travel insurance policy will cover medical costs and emergency evacuation.

-Change your address with the post office and reroute your mail.
+Change your address with the post office to reroute your mail.
 Since you’re moving internationally, you cannot fill out the form online.
 Instead, you’ll need to fill out a Change of Address form at your local post office.
-If you decide to send mail to a friend or family member’s house, ask them to forward you any important documents to your new, international address.
+If you decide to send mail to a friend or family member’s house instead, ask your loved one to forward any important documents to your new, international address.

 Make sure you have living essentials packed in your suitcase.
 Document what’s packed, and in which bag, by taking photos of each suitcase’s contents.
 By photographing everything, you’ll make it easier to file a claim if your bags get lost or stolen.